vsatyakiran/GraphDatabase-Neo4j/README.md

 - **LLM:**  LLM used to intract with the database is `Groq`, it provides all the latest llms APIs for free.

+## Features

+- **Create Database:** The code creates a Neo4j database and populates it with data from a CSV file.

+- **Query Database:** The code queries the database using the LLM API and displays the results on the webpage.

 ## Steps to run the code

 1. Clone the repository